Jitbit Helpdesk

 If it returns "1", you're all set.
 If it returns "0", you need to install Full-Text components.
 Here are the steps you should take:

-Full-Text Components are optional, nothing will break without them, but installing them will improve the search speed and quality dramatically.
+While Full-Text Components are optional and their absence won't break anything, installing them can dramatically improve search speed and quality.

 Jitbit HelpDesk supports "autologin" feature which allows users to be pre-authenticated automatically (by your parent website for example) without entering their username and password.
 The "autologin" feature is targeted at developers and administrators, who integrate the HelpDesk software into their existing SQL-powered websites and applications.
 If the user is already authenticated on your parent website (for instance) there are two options: